jonasvinther/medusa/README.md

   version     Print the version number of Medusa

 Flags:
-  -a, --address string     Address of the Vault server -h, --help               help for medusa
-  -k, --insecure           Allow insecure server connections when using SSL
+  -a, --address string                Address of the Vault server -h, --help                          help for medusa -k, --insecure                      Allow insecure server connections when using SSL
-      --kubernetes         Authenticate using the Kubernetes JWT token -n, --namespace string   Namespace within the Vault server (Enterprise only) -r, --role string        Vault role for Kubernetes JWT authentication -t, --token string       Vault authentication token
+      --kubernetes                    Authenticate using the Kubernetes JWT token --kubernetes-auth-path string   Authentication mount point within Vault for Kubernetes -n, --namespace string              Namespace within the Vault server (Enterprise only) -r, --role string                   Vault role for Kubernetes JWT authentication -t, --token string                  Vault authentication token

-Use "medusa [command] --help" for more information about a command
+Use "medusa [command] --help" for more information about a command.
 ```